Follow the guidelines offered here to create a winning medical school application!

 Finally, realize that secondary essays are about showing fit with the specific program sending you the secondary.
 Unless explicitly asked, your focus should be on “why this school?” rather than “why medicine?”

-The invites start coming for some applicants in early Fall, and for others as late as Spring.
-The best way to prepare for your interviews is to practice, either with your premed advisor (sometimes they offer mock interviews) or with a consultant (we offer med school mock interviews).
-Most applicants find that their first interview is the hardest, and then they get the hang of it.
-If your first interview happens to be at your dream school (or if it could be your only interview), do whatever it takes to prepare ahead of time.
+Interview invites start coming for some applicants in early fall, and continue as late as spring.
+The best way to prepare for your interviews is to practice, either with your premed advisor or with a consultant (we offer video mock interviews).
+Most applicants find that their first interview is the hardest.
+So, if your first interview happens to be at your dream school (or is your only interview), do whatever it takes to prepare thoroughly ahead of time.

-With all the writing about your past and dreaming about your future, you may find your mind wandering instead of staying where it needs to be.
+With all the writing about your past and dreaming about your future, you might find your mind wandering, rather than staying where it needs to be.
 The ability to keep your focus on the here and now is an important skill, whether studying for an exam, caring for patients, or analyzing research data.
 You can practice mindfulness, meditation, or yoga if you need help in this area, but above all, practice staying present.
 You will find that this focus reduces your stress and improves your ability to perform.

 Speaking of stress, you are finishing college, waiting to see if you will become a doctor, anticipating a move to a new city or state, and trying to keep your grades up.
 All this transition can lead to a lot of stress.
 Remember those activities you used to do for fun?
-Go back and revisit them or find some new ones.
-If you plan to go to med school, your stress is not going away any time soon, and the sooner you find ways to reduce it, the better you will be equipped to handle new challenges.
-Perhaps the biggest benefit to stress reduction is that, as a doctor, you will soon discover the many ways that stress affects your patient’ health.
-The most genuine way to teach others how to reduce their stress is if you’ve done it yourself.
-Practice stress reduction in your daily life and you will not regret it.
+Go back and revisit them, or find some new ones.
+If you plan to go to med school, your stress is not going away anytime soon, and the sooner you find ways to reduce it, the better you will be equipped to handle new challenges.
+Perhaps the biggest benefit to stress reduction is that as a doctor, you will soon discover the many ways that stress affects your patients’ health.
+The most genuine way to teach others how to reduce their stress is by doing so yourself.
+Practice stress reduction in your daily life, and you will not regret it.

-Use the following table to adapt the advice above to a 4-year plan for your needs
+Use the following table to adapt all this advice to a four-year plan for your needs:

 |Senior Year||Matriculation-1 or year of application|